 To determine the IP address of a computer running your application so you can authorize access to your Cloud SQL instance from that address, use one of the following options:

-- If the computer is not behind a proxy or firewall, log in to the computer and use this link to determine its IP address.
+- If the computer is not behind a proxy or firewall, log in to the computer and use the What is my IP? site to determine its IP address.